 - Trouble walking or loss of coordination

 Although a stroke can happen at any age, you can lower the possibility for you and your loved ones by knowing your risk factors and making healthy lifestyle changes now.
-Find out if you are at risk by taking our stroke risk assessment—it only takes five minutes!

 If you are looking for a primary care doctor, you can find one using our provider directory.
 Or you can search for one in your area: